danielgilbers/one-finger-pinball/README.md

 # One Finger Pinball
-This is little Pinball Game using PIXI.js
+This is a little Pinball Game using PIXI.js